Bioregional planned burn guidelines

 While we acknowledge a wide range of individuals for their support in developing these bioregional planned burn guides, a special mention goes to the Queensland Herbarium (Department of Science, Information Technology and Innovation) who have worked closely with the Department of National Parks, Sport and Racing (NPSR) to produce the bioregional planned burn guidelines that work in collaboration with the Herbarium’s Regional Ecosystem Fire Management Guidelines.

-The fire vegetation group spatial data files that directly link to each planned burn guide can be downloaded from the Queensland Government Information Service (use the search term 'planned burn guidelines').
+The fire vegetation group spatial data files that directly link to each planned burn guide can be downloaded from the Queensland Spatial Catalogue (use the search term 'planned burn guidelines').

 The planned burn guidelines are provided below as PDF files for printing purposes.
 Because of large file size, some have been split in sections to enable faster download and as a complete PDF to facilitate printing.